WebBaker/directorium/README.md

 #### Status

-Directorium is in the early stages of development, it's not complete nor is it intended to be used on a live site.
+Directorium is in te early stages of development, it's not complete nor is it intended to be used on a live site.